rustaem/hyperchains-contract/README.md

 Usage
 -----

-There are two ways to use the contract provided.
+There are three ways to use the contract provided.

 ### A. Automatic building as a rebar3 dependency